runsascoded/bash-markdown-fence/README.md

 #   if ``mktoc -i README.md`` was passed).
 #
 # Options:
+#   -a, --amend                     Squash changes onto the previous Git commit;
+#                                   suitable for use with `git rebase -x`
 #   -i, --inplace / -I, --no-inplace
 #                                   Edit the file in-place
 #   -n, --indent-size INTEGER       Indent size (spaces)